isc-projects/kea/doc/guide/admin.rst

       mysql> CREATE DATABASE database-name;

-   (database-name is the name you have chosen for the database.)
+   (database-name is the name chosen for the database.)

 3. Create the user under which Kea will access the database (and give it a password), then grant it access to the database tables: